Veneers – Dallas, TX

-While porcelain veneers can last for a very long time, their lifespan can be affected by how you maintain them.
+While dental veneers can last for a very long time, their lifespan can be affected by how you maintain them.
 For example, you’ll need to brush your teeth at least twice a day and floss daily.
-You also need to maintain visits at our office at least once every six months so your veneers can be cleaned and examined, just like your natural teeth.
+You also need to maintain visits at our dental office at least once every six months so your veneers can be cleaned and examined, just like your natural teeth.
 These habits alone can make a huge difference in their longevity.
-To keep them as stain-free as possible, make sure to brush after eating richly pigmented foods or simply avoid these foods altogether if you cannot brush afterwards.
+To keep your veneers in Lochwood as stain-free as possible, make sure to brush after eating richly pigmented foods or simply avoid these foods altogether if you cannot brush afterwards.

 Who is a good candidate for veneers?

 Before you can officially move forward with veneers, it is necessary that we first evaluate whether you are a qualified candidate.
 In most situations, individuals with chipped, cracked, or stained teeth, or those with minor gaps or misshapen teeth are eligible to receive porcelain veneers.
-However, should you have serious tooth decay or gum disease, you must have these problems addressed before receiving any kind of cosmetic service.
-Also, if you grind your teeth, you’ll need to talk to your dentist in East Dallas about using a mouthguard to protect your new teeth.
+However, should you have serious tooth decay or gum disease, you must have these problems addressed before receiving any kind of cosmetic dentistry service.
+Also, if you grind your teeth, you’ll need to talk to your cosmetic dentist in Casa Linda about using a mouthguard to protect your new teeth.

 If I do not have veneers placed on all my teeth, how can I be sure that they will match?

 Ultimately, it is your decision as to how many veneers you would like to have put into place.
 Should you opt to only cover those that are most visible, you may want to learn what you can do to make your full smile more uniform in color.
 Since veneers cannot be whitened after placed, you may choose to undergo teeth whitening to blast away stains and closely match your veneers.